Table of Contents

 However, Company A had three customers who canceled subscriptions in January.
 MRR reveals nothing about Company A’s revenue churn.

-These considerations make NDR such an important metric because it reveals the behavior of customers within a given period of time.
-These stats generate deeper insights than MRR/ARR do.
+These considerations make NDR an important metric because it reveals customers' behavior over a given period of time.
+These stats generate deeper insights than MRR/ARR.

 Suggested reading: What is Negative Churn?
 (And How to Achieve It)